nikitperiwal/interview-cheatsheet-de/system-design/system-design-checklist.md

 - Streaming or Batch processing
     - Streaming: What is the max latency
     - Batch: Processing period
-- On-prem or Cloud - Any preference on which cloud
+- Compute for the jobs - On-prem, cloud

 ### Storage